noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 drastically changed.
 The invasion to the Human Realm by the Demon Lord led to the Treaty of Friendship between the three realms... and the expansion of the world she had been living in.
-Therefore, it would be inevitable... that she would harbor hope in the expanded new world..., but she wasn’t accepted.
+Therefore, it would be inevitable... that she would harbor hope in the expanded new world... but she wasn’t accepted.
 While the other members of the Six Kings were accepted and their sphere of activity had expanded...
 She alone was rejected.
 What she got was the fear and awe of being the “most terrifying among the Six Kings”.
 As one would have roughly